Kuznecoff02/null-commentarial-tradition/arahant_beyond_understanding.md

 > Their behavior does not broadcast their frame.

-You are reading with karma logic.
+You are reading with kamma logic.
 They are acting without it.

 ---